Pretty Lights: 2010–2011: Pretty Lights Music

 In 2010, Pretty Lights played at the 2010 Coachella Valley Music and Arts Festival, the Ultra Music Festival in Miami, the 2010 Marchone Music Productions Illumination Show in Nashville, the 2010 Evolve Festival in Nova Scotia, Movement 2010 (the Detroit Electronic Music Festival), the 2010 Starscape Festival, Camp Bisco, Nocturnal Festival at Apache Pass, Texas, the 2010 Electric Zoo at Randall's Island in New York City, New York, the North Coast Music Festival in Chicago, Illinois, and the Outsidelands Festival in San Francisco, California.
 In early 2011, he headlined SnowBall in Avon, Colorado, along with Bassnectar and the Flaming Lips.
 In June 2011, Pretty Lights played a late-night set at Bonnaroo, where he debuted the song "I Know the Truth."
 Smith also debuted his state-of-the-art light show in early 2011 involving LED towers made to look like a cityscape.
+The design was conceived by future band collaborator David Najarian and his company RadioEditAV.
 In July 2011, he headlined at the Electric Forest in Rothbury, Michigan, at Camp Bisco in Mariaville, New York, and at the All Good Music Festival in Masontown, West Virginia, where he performed a special "once in a lifetime" track, a remix of John Denver's "Take Me Home, Country Roads."

 Smith toured with drummer Cory Eberhard from August 2007 to July 2010.
 In late July 2010, Smith replaced Eberhard with Adam Deitch as drummer, debuting at Wanderlust on July 30.
 Smith stopped touring with a live drummer in 2011.

 On January 25, 2011, Smith released two albums on his newly formed record label, Pretty Lights Music.
 The record label offers free downloads of all Pretty Lights albums, plus releases from PLM artists including Michal Menert, Break Science, Gramatik, Paul Basic, Eliot Lipp, and SuperVision.
 Pretty Lights continues to distribute music for free, and frequently appears at festivals across the world.

-2012–2013: A Color Map of the Sun
+2012–2013: A Color Map of the Sun and the Analog Future Band

 In 2012, Pretty Lights was featured in the musical documentary "Re:GENERATION Music Project" producing the track "Wayfaring Stranger," featuring Country music stars LeAnn Rimes and Ralph Stanley for a collaborative effort mixing two genres, namely electronic and country.

 Pretty Lights released a new full-length album titled A Color Map of the Sun on July 2, 2013.
 It is the first Pretty Lights album that does not rely on borrowed samples; Smith instead composed and recorded tracks with session musicians in studios in Brooklyn, New Orleans and Denver and pressed the recordings to vinyl, samples of which were then combined with modular synths and digital production methods.
 For his fall 2013 tour, Smith toured with a full band including drummer Adam Deitch, keyboardist Brian Coogan, keyboardist Borahm Lee, trombonist Scott Flynn and trumpeter Eric Bloom.

 On December 6, 2013, A Color Map of the Sun received a nomination for Best Dance/Electronica Album in the 2014 Grammys.
 On December 10, 2013, Pretty Lights released A Color Map of the Sun Remixes.